Can Robson prove worth at Aberdeen in nine games?

 Even achieving European football might not be enough to get the job beyond the summer, though.

-Stephen Glass and Goodwin both enjoyed positive starts, but when things got bumpy they were unable to sort them (or might argue weren't given time to) and were promptly dismissed.
+Stephen Glass and Goodwin both enjoyed positive starts, but when things got bumpy they were unable to sort them - or might argue weren't given time to - and were promptly dismissed.

 Plus there are numerous examples of caretakers doing well, before results slip once they've been given the job full-time.